Sagarmala Project and its Significance

 • The Sagarmala National Perspective Plan was released in April 2016.

 • This plan is based on four strategic levers-1.
 Optimizing multi-modal transport to reduce the cost of domestic cargo,2.
-Minimizing the time and cost of export-import cargo logistics,
+Minimizing the time and cost of export-import cargo logistics,3.
+Lowering costs for bulk industries by locating them closer to the coast,

 4.Improving export competitiveness by locating discrete manufacturing clusters near ports.